o-eight/Post-to-Micro.blog_RaycastExtension/README.md

 1. Open Raycast
 2. Press "⌘+," to open settings
 3. Select the "Extensions" tab
-4. Find the "Post to Micro.blog" extension
+4. Find the "Post Message" extension
 5. Paste the copied token into the "Micropub API Token" field

 ## Usage

 1. Open Raycast
-2. Type "Post to Micro.blog"
+2. Type "Post Message"
 3. Enter your post content
 4. Press Enter to post